How To Block Websites in Chrome [July 2020]

 Steps to install Website Blocker in Chrome for PC

-- Navigate to the Website Blocker store page.
+Navigate to the Website Blocker store page just as you did in the screenshots above.

 Website Blocker for Chrome does not have an Android app.